carlos-a-g-h/tgbot-status-loop/README.md

 - SESSION ( Telethon string session, use any script you want )

-- CHAT_ID ( Chat were the initial message will be sent )
+- CHAT_ID ( Optional.
+Chat were the initial message will be sent, i f not specified, the message will be sent to your saved messages )

 - TARGETS ( Space separated list of bot usernames )

 - FREQMIN ( Frequency in minutes )

-- PORT ( Optional, Used for setting up as web service instead of worker )
+- PORT ( Optional.
+Used for setting up as web service instead of worker )

 NOTE: Environment variables can also be provided through a 'bot.env' file